 Terpenoids, also known as isoprenoids, constitute the largest group of plant secondary metabolites.
-They are derived from five-carbon units called isopentenyl pyrophosphate (IPP), which are synthesized through two distinct pathways: the mevalonate pathway and the methylerythritol phosphate (MEP) pathway.
+They are derived from five-carbon units called isopentenyl pyrophosphate (IPP), which are synthesized through two distinct pathways: the mevalonate pathway and the methylerythritol phosphate (MEP) pathway (Liu., et al 2015).

 Found primarily in the cytosol, the mevalonate pathway synthesizes IPP from acetyl-CoA.
 This pathway is involved in the production of sesquiterpenes and triterpenes, which play roles in plant defense and hormone regulation.
 Occurring in plastids, the MEP pathway produces IPP and its isomer dimethylallyl pyrophosphate (DMAPP).
 These compounds are precursors to monoterpenes, diterpenes, and carotenoids.
-Carotenoids, such as betacarotene, are essential for photosynthesis and protect plants from oxidative damage (Liu., et al 2016).
+Carotenoids, such as beta-carotene, are essential for photosynthesis and protect plants from oxidative damage (Marzo., et al 2006).

-This pathway begins with the deamination of phenylalanine to produce cinnamic acid, which can be further modified to produce a wide variety of phenolic compounds, including flavonoids, lignins, and tannins.
-Lignin is a complex phenolic polymer that provides structural support to plant cell walls and aids in water transport.
-It is synthesized by polymerizing monolignols, which are derived from the phenylpropanoid pathway (Marzo., et al 2006).
+This pathway begins with the deamination of phenylalanine to produce cinnamic acid, which can be further modified to produce a wide variety of phenolic compounds, including flavonoids, lignins, and tannins.Lignin is a complex phenolic polymer that provides structural support to plant cell walls and aids in water transport.
+It is synthesized by polymerizing monolignols, which are derived from the phenylpropanoid pathway (Vorholt., et al 2017).